Smithdon High School: Curriculum

 Potential Key Stage 5 students are offered places in the sixth form at Springwood High School in Lynn.

 Buildings

 Architectural history

-Hunstanton School, built between 1949 and 1954, is an important work by Alison and Peter Smithson.
+Hunstanton School, built between 1949 and 1954, was designed by Alison and Peter Smithson.
 It was known locally as 'the glasshouse'.
 The school was strikingly modern in many ways, most notably in its extensive use of glass and steel, and the unusual free-standing water tower.

 The Smithsons struggled with reuniting modernist architectural style of the Festival of Britain with the community.

 Hunstanton School, with its exposed structure and services, with its references to Mies van der Rohe was an answer.
 It was described by architectural critics as New Brutalism.
 This was the first time this description had been used, and was then adopted to describe all buildings of this genre, and profoundly influenced school design and public buildings.

 The school's main building was designated a Grade II* listed building in 1993.
 The school gymnasium was listed at Grade II* the same year.